Florida Insurance Litigation – Trial Lawyer Alan Sackrin, Esq.

 Insurance Bad Faith Actions: Bad Faith and Breach of Contract Lawsuits against Insurance Companies

-There are two kinds of Florida insurance bad faith claims: first party and third party.
+There are two kinds of Florida insurance bad faith claims: first-party and third-party.
 Florida lawsuits can be based upon either kind of insurance claim.

-First Party Insurance Bad Faith Lawsuits
+First-Party Insurance Bad Faith Lawsuits

-First party bad faith cases happen when insurance claims or lawsuits are filed by policyholders after they have filed a claim with their insurance carrier when losses arise that are covered by the policy.
+First-party bad faith cases happen when insurance claims or lawsuits are filed by policyholders after they have filed a claim with their insurance carrier when losses arise that are covered by the policy.
 The customer sues their own insurance company for not doing the right thing.

-In first party bad faith cases, the insurance company is there to protect the policyholder as agreed upon in the policy itself.
+In first-party bad faith cases, the insurance company is there to protect the policyholder as agreed upon in the policy itself.
 That can mean money and more.
 For example, if the policyholder is sued, then the insurance company or carrier may provide an attorney to help the policyholder defend against the claims made against the policyholder for causing the incident or accident.
 This is often the case in car crashes and other motor vehicle accidents.

-Third Party Insurance Bad Faith Lawsuits
+Third-Party Insurance Bad Faith Lawsuits

-In third party bad faith cases, the lawsuit is filed against another person’s insurance company because the policy between that person and the company legally covered the situation but that company still refused to pay the claim and cover the injuries.
-For example, in a rear end collision where the driver of the second car is clearly at fault but his insurance company doesn’t honor the claim, then the person who was hurt when his vehicle was rear-ended can file a lawsuit against that carrier as a third party bad faith insurance lawsuit recognized under Florida law.
+In third-party bad faith cases, the lawsuit is filed against another person’s insurance company because the policy between that person and the company legally covered the situation but that company still refused to pay the claim and cover the injuries.
+For example, in a rear-end collision where the driver of the second car is clearly at fault but his insurance company doesn’t honor the claim, then the person who was hurt when his vehicle was rear-ended can file a lawsuit against that carrier as a third party bad faith insurance lawsuit recognized under Florida law.

-Florida law requires that insurance company to resolve the claim in a reasonable time and manner, with a reasonable claims payment being made to the injury victim.
+Florida law requires that the insurance company resolve the claim in a reasonable time and manner, with a reasonable claims payment being made to the injury victim.
 Fail to do that, and Florida law allows the injury victim to sue the company for dragging its heels.

 What is Insurance Bad Faith?